 Where to Buy

-Lily of the valley is often available in the spring at garden centers, usually sold by groups of pips.
-Amazon has a few available for purchase, but online selection can be limited.
+Lily of the valley is often available in the spring at garden centers, usually sold in groups of pips or crowns.

 Occasionally you can find small flats available for sale, but most often the plant is sold as a bare root stock; in big box stores you’ll find it near the berries and bulbs sold in boxes in the springtime.

-It’s safest to soak the roots in water for an hour or so before planting, to ensure a safe, permanent footing when they’re transplanted.
+It’s safest to soak the rhizomes in water for an hour or so before planting, to ensure a secure, permanent footing when they’re transplanted.

 Quick Reference Growing Chart